EmperorMurfy/2024CodingProjects/README.md

 ## Instructions:
 If you wish to use any of the code, follow the instructions:

-1) please select on the specific folder & download said folder
+1) Please select on the specific project you wish to run & download said folder

 2) Depending on the project, create a new project in your java workspace (eclipse) with the correct version